 The e-book Money Conscious Student by John Schneider and David Auten the Debt Free Guys is a general overview/guide for parents and student planning on perusing education after High School or Post-Secondary School (PSS) as they like to define it.
 The book takes a look at the multiple options for financing College, managing these expenses and being a money-conscious student.

 What I didn’t like

 There wasn’t anything in the book that I did not like.
-The 60 page guide offers a great overview with particular advice.
+The 60-page guide offers a great overview of particular advice.

 What I loved

-The e-book is fully of great advice and tips for your college bound child.
+The e-book is full of great advice and tips for your college-bound child.
 They suggest a Job-shadowing technique for your young adult to get a feel for potential careers which I love.
 I also learned that some College’s offer the Testing Out ability for anywhere from 30 to 45 credits.
-Testing out tests you proficiency of college level material regardless of how you acquired the knowledge.
+Testing out tests you proficiency of college-level material regardless of how you acquired the knowledge.
 If you pass you save both time and money.
 I had no idea.

 Why you should read “Money Conscious Student”

 As a parent of three children, I found the extremely informative.
 I’m going to have my two High School sophomores give it a read.
 If you or anyone you know is considering PSS you should read this book.
 It’s an easy read with easy to understand information and will give you a great foundation to starting thinking about preparing for paying for college.